fforw/rt02-guess/README.md

 Prerequisites
 -------------

 You need nodejs ( http://nodejs.org/ ).
-Make sure to execute "npm update" to download all npm dependencies after checking this out.
+Make sure to execute "npm install" to download all npm dependencies after checking this out.

 Building